Pioneering smart system for environment and health

-Professor David Flynn is the founder of the Smart Systems Group (SSG) at Heriot-Watt University which leads multidisciplinary research in sensor technologies, manufacturing and embedded intelligence to create Smart Systems.
+The Smart Systems Group (SSG) at Heriot-Watt University leads multidisciplinary research in sensor technologies, manufacturing and embedded intelligence to create Smart Systems.

 A primary research theme of the SSG is Prognostics and Health Management (PHM) in order to provide new visibility and understanding of the remaining useful life of assets.
 In industries such as aviation, space, subsea and energy, high value assets are deployed in harsh environments which present significant challenges in terms of their operation and maintenance.
 In addition, the ability to monitor these assets is impeded by a variety of factors and there is a critical need for smart monitoring systems that are reliable, robust, and adaptable.